MM&A Project Plan for a Multinational Organization

 4:30 Check norms around dialogue.
 This a process check, to revisit the TPM, and to allow the group to comment on its own behaviors and norms in the preceding dialogue.

-4:45 Overview of the CAS, the FY97 work program, and status of the portfolio, presented by a sectoral TM.
-This should outline the major country goals and evaluate the 97 work program's success at meeting the country goals.
+4:45 Overview of the country strategy, the current fiscal year (FY) work program, and status of the portfolio, presented by a sectoral TM.
+This should outline the major country goals and evaluate the current FY work program's success at meeting the country goals.

-5:15 Dialogue about the fit between the country goals, the 97 work program, and the development needs of the country.
-This conversation is intended to wrap up and integrate the major points from the preceding presentation, and, as consensus begins to emerge toward the end, set the stage for conversation about the 98 work program scheduled for the next morning.
+5:15 Dialogue about the fit between the country goals, the current FY work program, and the development needs of the country.
+This conversation is intended to wrap up and integrate the major points from the preceding presentation, and, as consensus begins to emerge toward the end, set the stage for conversation about the next fiscal year work program scheduled for the next morning.

 7:30 Feedback from instrument -- FIRO-B. The instrument is self scoring and can be administered in advance or on the spot.
 Once participants have their results, they copy them into a workbook, which serves as the framework for the evening session.
 The first half of the workbook focuses on the FIRO-B model, and the individual's results and what they mean.
 The second half of the workbook focuses on teams, and the roles that individuals with different MBTI profiles play in teams, and how team can build on the strengths and differences of their members.

 8:45 Review of the day, against the TPM and agreed norms